 In line with the government advice to all, it is advisable to wash your hands or use hand gels frequently and wear a face mask in enclosed public spaces to reduce the risk of catching coronavirus.

 Please get in touch via our online webform or contact your local boat licence support team.
 We will work with partners to support boaters self-isolating as best we can without adding to the risk of transmission.

 The work and ministry of Waterways Chaplains at this time is especially important, especially for those who are isolated and financially challenged by the crisis.
-Most of that support may be via phone or email to minimise physical contact.
 Please visit the Waterways Chaplaincy website for the latest information.